Welcome

 One of the great advantages of this structure is that we are able to offer those who seek assistance, what is appropriate to them without outside influence or pressure.
 The disadvantage is that we cannot afford paid staff, so regret we can offer a service only on one evening per week.

-Those who seek our help are those that find their personal needs or ambitions thwarted by the strict military regime in which everything is governed by the Queen’s Regulations.
+Those who seek our help are those that find their personal needs or ambitions thwarted by the strict military regime in which everything is governed by the Queen s Regulations.
 There is no typical problem; Courts Marshal, requests for discharge, disciplinary or grievance related issues are just some of those which we encounter.
 In addition there is a wide range of social difficulties including depression, combat fatigue, dependence on drugs or alcohol, Gulf War syndrome and disputes about pension entitlements.

 This service is especially needed, since members of the Forces do not enjoy employment protection or the right of Trade Union membership.
 At times of difficulty the very closeness of relationships on which the Forces depend can impose severe limits on the individual or family whose needs differ from what their service provides for.

 Because the work is specialised, many first heard of us from diverse organisations such as the Citizens' Advice Bureau, 'Agony Aunts' in newspaper columns, NHS Direct and directory enquiries.
-Often the first contact in not made by the service person themselves, but a relative, friend, or partner.
+Often the first contact is not made by the service person themselves, but a relative, friend, or partner.
 We observe confidentiality strictly, and only intervene with the express permission of the service person concerned.

 Welcome Information About Us Contact